 Suomenlinna is small enough to explore on foot.
 The island is 0.8 km² in area, and it’s easy to cover all the attractions within a few hours.

-When you arrive on Suomenlinna, head to the information counter to grab a pamphlet.
-The pamphlet contains a map of the best route to take so that you don’t miss any major attraction.
-Luckily, the all attractions on the island are also marked with visible blue signs.
+When you arrive at Suomenlinna, head to the information counter to grab a pamphlet.
+The pamphlet contains a map of the best route to take so that you don’t miss any major attractions.
+Luckily, all attractions on the island are also marked with visible blue signs.

 Once you’re on Suomenlinna take your time and explore the group of islands.
 These are a few major attractions that I think you don’t want to miss.